Abiramashree/Sign_Language_Recog/README.md

 - Shift your hands and store as many signs you want (Have atleast 4 positions of the same sign for accurancy)
 - You can see the keyposints beung added to the file keypoint.csv
 - Run model.ipynb file to start the training the CNN model
 - Run recog.py to open camera and see the gestures being deteted and classified

+Reference:
+Thanks to the open source repo https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe